zerotwooneone/percolator/source/Percolator.Cryptography/README.md

 *   `X3DHManager`: Implements the X3DH handshake to establish an initial shared secret.
 *   `DoubleRatchetSession`: Manages the ongoing stateful session, handling encryption and decryption of messages.
 *   `PreKeyBundle`: A data structure representing a user's public keys needed for the X3DH handshake.
-*   `RatchetMessage`: A data structure for transporting the ciphertext and the sender's ephemeral public key.
+*   `SessionRatchetMessage`: A protobuf-based data structure for transporting the ciphertext and the sender's ephemeral public key.
 *   `SenderKeySession`: Manages the state for a secure group conversation from the perspective of a single member.

 ## AI Assistant Guidance